Decode Your Data Plate

 What is the difference between a VIN and a data plate?

 The VIN (Vehicle Identification Number) is a unique serial number that identifies your specific truck.
-It encodes the model year, assembly plant, engine, and production sequence.
+Depending on the year, it may encode the series, engine, assembly plant, model year, and production sequence.
+Some 1961-1972 and 1980 Ford truck VINs do not directly encode model year, so the data plate, title, and factory references matter.
 The data plate contains additional factory-build information not in the VIN: paint color, interior trim, transmission, rear axle ratio, body style, and the sales district that ordered the truck.
-Together they provide a complete picture of how your truck was originally built.

 What do the codes on my Ford data plate mean?

-Each code on the data plate represents a specific factory option.
+Each code on the data plate represents a specific factory option or ordering detail.
 The color code identifies the original exterior paint.
-The trim code identifies the interior material and color.
+Supported trim codes identify interior material and color.
 The transmission code tells you what gearbox was installed.
 The axle code reveals the rear axle ratio and manufacturer.
 The DSO code shows which Ford sales district ordered the truck.
-Use our decoder above to look up each code for your specific model year.
+Use our decoder above to look up source-backed fields for your specific model year.

 Can I decode a Ford data plate online?

 Yes.
-Our Ford F-100 Data Plate Decoder above covers 1961-1983 models.
-Select your model year, enter the codes from your data plate, and the tool will decode each one.
-All data is verified against Ford factory documentation and multiple reference sources.
+Our Ford F-100 Data Plate Decoder above covers supported 1961-1983 model codes.
+Select your model year, enter the codes from your data plate, and the tool will decode the fields currently backed by source tables.
+Trim decoding is enabled for audited 1964-1983 source rows, with ambiguous or context-dependent rows intentionally left fail-closed.
+Scheduled build/date codes are not decoded yet.